-"We don't always think of rabbits as common pets, but rabbits and cats have several key similarities as household pets, such as care, cleanliness, and affection."
+"Rabbits are not common pets, but rabbits and cats have several key similarities as household pets, such as care, cleanliness, and affection."

 Again, most people know the basics rules of animal care, but we may not know that rabbits also use a litter box, or that they can be affectionate with humans.